 - Philip’s four unmarried daughters were prophetesses (Acts 21:9).

-- In Rom 16:3-16, Paul praised several women – Prisca, Mary, the mother of Rufus, Julia and the sister of Nereus.
-He called ‘Tryphena and Tryphosa, women who have worked hard in the Lord’ (Rom 16:12).
-Phoebe was addressed as ‘a deacon of the church of Cenchrea’ (Rom 16:1).
+- In Romans 16:3-16, Paul praised several women – Prisca, Mary, the mother of Rufus, Julia and the sister of Nereus.
+He called ‘Tryphena and Tryphosa, women who have worked hard in the Lord’ (Romans 16:12).
+Phoebe was addressed as ‘a deacon of the church of Cenchrea’ (Romans 16:1).

-We know from Scripture that the Corinth church was rather disorderly where Paul had to remind his audience that ‘God is not a God of disorder’ (1 Cor 14:33).
+We also know from Scripture that the Corinth church was rather disorderly when Paul reminded his audience that ‘God is not a God of disorder’ (1 Cor 14:33).
 Is Paul’s writing an instruction just for the historical rowdy church or a generic rule across churches and generations?

 For more information, also see B403 – Be involved in church ministry (for women).